bit34/Bit34-ScheduleManager-UPM/README.md

-# Schedule Manager Library for Unity
+# Time Manager Library for Unity

-This is a minimal scheduled callback library for Unity.
+This is a minimal time library with scheduled callbacks.

 ## Features